 Malpositions of the eyelids threaten or interfere with vision.
 Eyelids protect the eyes and help with the spreading of tears.
-Eyelid malpositions can be caused from aging, trauma, birth defects or medical disease.
+Eyelid malpositions can be caused by aging, trauma, birth defects, or medical disease.

 Ptosis, or drooping eyelids, is a medical condition that can affect one or both of the upper lids.
 Although most commonly associated with aging, there are many causes, and some people can be born with ptosis.
 Drooping eyelids can progress to block the upper half of one’s peripheral vision.

 Dr. Enzer evaluates each patient for the cause of their ptosis, and whether it can be treated medically or surgically.
 Ptosis surgery is usually performed on an outpatient basis under local anesthesia.

 Ectropion is an outward turning of the eyelid margin causing it to be displaced away from the globe (eye).
 As a result, the eye or eyelid may become dry, red, and inflamed.
 Some patients get recurrent infections or tearing.